 Step 7.
 List your strategy

 This section outlines the overall test strategy for your test plan.
-It will specify the rules and processes that will apply to the tests outlined above.
+It will specify the rules and processes for the tests outlined above.

 Step 8.
 Develop a pass/fail criteria

 These criteria will guide your testing staff so that they know whether testing objectives have been achieved.
-This section can also include “exit criteria,” so that your staff knows when it is acceptable to stop testing a certain feature.
+This section can also include “exit criteria” so your staff knows when to stop testing a certain acceptable feature.

 - You should also include a list of suspension criteria and resumption requirements.
-This information tells testers when to pause tests and what the acceptable level of the defect is to resume them.
+This information tells testers when to pause tests and the acceptable defect level to resume them.

 Step 9.
 Write a list of documents that will be produced during testing